broadinstitute/ml4h/model_zoo/DROID-RV/readme.md

     --output_dir {OUTPUT_FOLDER_PATH}
 ```

 A ready-to-run version of this command using synthetic test data is provided in `run_training_example.sh`.
-Running one epoch against the test data takes approximately *** minutes on a CPU.

 ```
 cd /ml4h/model_zoo/DROID-RV/